AlibabaCloudDocs/backbonenet/intl.en-US/UserGuide/Bandwidth package/Manage bandwidth packages.md

 You can unbind bandwidth packets from an instance of cloud enterprise network, this bandwidth package can then be bound to other cloud Enterprise Network instances.

+**Note:**

-**Note:** Before deleting a bandwidth package, delete region connections using the bandwidth package.
+-   Before deleting a bandwidth package, delete region connections using the bandwidth package.
+-   The bandwidth package is still charged even if it is unbound from a CEN instance.
+To avoid additional charges, open a ticket to delete the bandwidth package.

 To unbind a bandwidth package, complete these steps:

 1. Log on to the [CEN console](http://cen.console.aliyun.com/).
-2. Click the ID of the target CEN instance.
+2. Click the ID of the target cloud enterprise instance.
 3. On the CEN page, click **Bandwidth Packages**.
 4. Click the **Unbind** option under the **Action** column of the target bandwidth package.
-5. In the displayed dialog box, click **OK**.
+5. In the displayed dialog, click **Confirm**.

 ## Bind bandwidth package {#section_btf_m1j_tdb .section}